paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

   notes: |
     This emphasis on speed has also dictated the shape of our tools.

     Abstraction and modularisation enable products to be built quicker.
 This has led to the development of component-oriented frameworks like Angular, React and Vue.
 At the same, designers are starting to adopt similar modular approaches.
-While this alignment is encouraging, I worry that design is increasingly becoming a servant to the needs of the engineer rather than those of the user; the question is always <q>should designers learn to code</q>, never the other way round.
+While this alignment is encouraging, I worry that design is increasingly becoming a servant to the needs of the engineer rather than those of the user; the question is always “should designers learn to code”, never the other way round.

-    There is also a growing sense that these tools are being adopted primarily for the benefit of internal team dynamics – the rise of the term ‘developer experience’ being just one signifier.
+    There is also a growing sense that these tools are being adopted primarily for the benefit of internal team dynamics – the rise of the term *developer experience* being just one signifier.
 - image: /images/2018/04/create_leicester/21.png
   notes: |
     Finally, there’s this compulsive deference to data, and the idea that the more of it you can collate, the better informed you will be about your customers and how they use your product.